ckchow45/DDPM_TS_Search/README.md

 The training script has been separated from the inference script.
 Make sure to run training_script.py before running inference_script.py

+All the background code on the actual UNet, beta schedule and general model architecture that is imported into the scripts can be found in Landscape_DDPM.py

 ## References
 The DDPM model is largely based on the model made by Wang, Heron and Tiwary, with some modifications to allow for conditioning.
 Their paper can be found here: